danielegrattarola/spektral/docs/templates/getting-started.md

 ### Loaders

 Loaders iterate over a graph dataset to create mini-batches.
-They hide a lot of the complexity behind the process, so that you don't need to think about it.
+They hide a lot of the complexity behind the process so that you don't need to think about it.
 You only need to go to [this page](/data-modes) and read up on **data modes**, so that you know which loader to use.

 Each loader has a `load()` method that returns a data generator that Keras can process.